British Ecological Society (BES) - Outreach Grants

 Applications from museums and schools are welcome, but projects must involve significant outreach beyond schools.

-We will not award more than one grant to any applicant in any year and no more than three grants in any five years.
+We will not award more than one grant to any one applicant in any one year, and no more than three grants in any five year period.
 Failure to submit a satisfactory report at the end of a grant will mean you are ineligible to apply for further grants.

 Dates